Bacopa monnieri – The #1 Herbal Nootropic*

 Other Benefits of Bacopa monnieri

-Traditionally, Bacopa has been used for IBS, ulcers as well as other digestive troubles.* When combined with other herbs in a paste it would be a valuable addition to get herbs through to someone dealing with such issues.
+Traditionally, Bacopa has been used for optimal bowel movements and digestion.* When combined with other herbs in a paste it would be a valuable addition to get herbs through to someone dealing with issues in these areas.

 Luteolin, a compound in Bacopa has been shown to possess strong anti-microbial effects against the much-feared bacteria Staphylococcus aureus.
 It was shown to work better then anti-biotics at binding to the receptor sites of the cell.7*